MichaelWallace30/CommProtocol/README.md

 # CommProtocol
-Git hub to work on new comm protocol design.
+Git hub to work on new Comm Protocol design.

 ## Design Goals
 - Powerful